Sukiyaki and Shabu Shabu are both made from thin sliced Wagyu beef.

 Shabu Shabu is made by blanching the Wagyu in boiling water.
 Very similar to the Chinese hot pot dish with mutton.
 Cooked meat is usually dipped in sesame sauce or ponzu sauce before eating.

-Thinly sliced from the chuck roll, Sukiyaki or Shabu Shabu is sold by the 1/2 LB portion.
-Each slice will be sliced and separated by a thin deli sheet of paper so separating will be easier for you.
+Thinly sliced from the chuck roll, Sukiyaki or Shabu Shabu is sold by the 1 LB portion.
 This is very rich meat, so do not think the portion sizes are the same as domestic meat.
-Typically we estimate 2-4 ounces per person, so you could feed 2-4 people from 1/2 LB portion.
+Typically we estimate 2-4 ounces per person, so you could feed 4-8 people from a 1 LB portion.

 Please contact us to buy larger volumes.